goehringlab/par-segmentation/README.md

 The differentiable simulation is built on the assumption that cross-cortex intensity profiles at each position around the cortex are the sum of distinct cytoplasmic and membrane signal components.
 Here, we model these two components as an error function and Gaussian function respectively, representing the expected shape of a step and a point convolved by a Gaussian point spread function (PSF) in one dimension.
-This is a slight simplification of reality, but a close enough approximation for many purposes.
+This is a slight simplification of reality, and doesn't account for the possibility of a non-Gaussian PSF and complex light-scattering behaviours, but is a close enough approximation for many purposes.

-Nevertheless, if higher quantification accuracy is required, we can relax these assumptions.
+Nevertheless, we can relax these assumptions if higher quantification accuracy is required.
 See [here](https://github.com/tsmbland/discco) for an extension of the method designed for more accurate quantification.

 ## Installation